xcat2/confluent-docs/docs/installconfluent_rhel.md

 chkconfig confluent on
 service confluent start
 ```
-At this point, source the script below for confluent commandline functionality or logout and log back in.
+At this point, source the script below for confluent command line functionality or logout and log back in.
 ```sh
 source /etc/profile.d/confluent_env.sh
 ```